Content Ops at Scale: A Framework for B2B SEO That Actually Works

 The right tech stack removes friction and enables scale.
 Here’s what a mature Content Ops stack looks like:

-- Planning and project management — Asana, Monday, or Notion for editorial calendars and workflow management
+- Planning and project management: Asana, Monday, or Notion for editorial calendars and workflow management

-- SEO and research — Ahrefs or SEMrush for keyword research, Clearscope or Surfer for content optimization
+- SEO and research: Ahrefs or SEMrush for keyword research, Clearscope or Surfer for content optimization

-- Writing and collaboration — Google Docs or Notion for drafting, with commenting and suggestion workflows
+- Writing and collaboration: Google Docs or Notion for drafting, with commenting and suggestion workflows

-- CMS — A headless CMS or platform that supports your publishing workflow and SEO requirements
+- CMS: A headless CMS or platform that supports your publishing workflow and SEO requirements

-- Analytics — Google Analytics, your CRM, and a BI tool for connecting content data to revenue data
+- Analytics: Google Analytics, your CRM, and a BI tool for connecting content data to revenue data

-- Distribution — Email platform, social scheduling tools, and sales enablement platforms
+- Distribution: Email platform, social scheduling tools, and sales enablement platforms

-- AI tools — For drafting, optimization, and repurposing
+- AI tools: For drafting, optimization, and repurposing

 The key is integration.
 Your tools need to talk to each other so that data flows from creation through to measurement without manual stitching.
 Disconnected tools create the same data silos that plague every other part of the GTM org.
+In our survey, 41% of respondents named tool sprawl as their biggest operational challenge.
+Content teams aren’t immune to this.

 Putting It All Together